Spin-orbit enhancement in Si/SiGe heterostructures with oscillating Ge concentration

 Here, $\bra{\boldsymbol{r}}\ket{nj\nu \sigma} = \phi_\nu\left(\boldsymbol{r} - \boldsymbol{R}_{n,j}\right)\ket{\sigma}$ is an atomic orbital centered at position $\boldsymbol{R}_{n,j}$, corresponding to atom $j$ of atomic layer $n$ along the growth direction $[001]$, $\nu$ is a spatial orbital index, and $\ket{\sigma}$ is a two component spinor with $\sigma = \uparrow,\downarrow$ indicating the spin of the orbital.
 We use an sp\textsuperscript{3}d\textsuperscript{5}s\textsuperscript{*} basis set with 20 orbitals per atom, onsite spin-orbit coupling, nearest-neighbor hopping, and strain.
-Note that nearest-neighbor sp\textsuperscript{3}d\textsuperscript{5}s\textsuperscript{*} tight binding models are well established for accurately describing the electronic structure of semiconductor materials over a wide energy range \cite{Jancu1998}.
+Note that nearest-neighbor sp\textsuperscript{3}d\textsuperscript{5}s\textsuperscript{*} tight-binding models are well established for accurately describing the electronic structure of semiconductor materials over a wide energy range \cite{Jancu1998}.
 Explicitly, $\nu$ is a spatial orbital index from the set including $s$, $s^*$, $p_i$ ($i = x,y,z$), and $d_i$ ($i = xy,yz,zx,z^2,x^2 - y^2$) orbitals, which are meant to model the outer-shell orbitals of individual Si and Ge atoms that participate in chemical bonding.
-Additionally, these orbitals possesses certain spatial symmetries that, combined with the diamond crystal structure of the SiGe alloy, dictate the forms of the nearest neighbor couplings, as first explained in the work of Slater and Koster \cite{Slater1954}.
-The free parameters of the tight binding model (including onsite orbital energies, nearest-neighbor hopping energies, strain parameters, etc.) are then chosen such that the band structure of the system agree as well as possible with experimental and/or ab-initio data.
+Additionally, these orbitals possess certain spatial symmetries that, combined with the diamond crystal structure of the SiGe alloy, dictate the forms of the nearest neighbor couplings, as first explained in the work of Slater and Koster \cite{Slater1954}.
+The free parameters of the tight-binding model (including onsite orbital energies, nearest-neighbor hopping energies, strain parameters, etc.) are then chosen such that the band structure of the system agrees as well as possible with experimental and/or \textit{ab initio} data.
 In this work, we use the tight binding model and parameters of Ref. \cite{Niquet2009}, which allows for the modeling of strained, random SiGe alloys with any Ge concentration profile.

 The Hamiltonian of an arbitrary SiGe alloy takes the form,